Scholars Online Support Tools for the Homeschooled Student

 While we have had a smattering of students from a variety of different backgrounds, our chief efforts over the last decade have been directed toward providing classical education for the Christian homeschooled student.
 We believe that the homeschooling movement in the United States and around the world has proven both its viability and its energy, and we believe that it is particularly capable of being adapted to a classical approach.

-Scholars Online attempts to support the college-bound homeschooling student by providing, first and foremost, rigorous curriculum design and challenging course materials.
+Scholars Online attempts to support the college-bound homeschooling student by providing homeschool courses that include, first and foremost, rigorous curriculum design and challenging materials.
 We believe in challenging a student to go as far as he or she can, and have tried to follow through with substantive instruction.
 For the student who can handle it, for example, we have provided up to seven or eight years of Greek or Latin instruction, and up to six years of science instruction, including astronomy and history of science, as part of our science track.
 We know of no other institution that does so.

 We will attempt to supply assessments in the form required by state or local educational authorities or student programs.
 While we frankly prefer the flexibility and non-adversarial character of an ungraded situation, we realize that some schools and homeschooling umbrella organizations want to see numerical or letter grades, and we will work to provide those for the student who requires them.
 In the past, this has even included certification that our biology courses meet state requirements for health education.
 We will retain records in our secure database for parents and alumni who wish to download this information directly, or provide formal transcripts on Scholars Online letterhead for college applications or other purposes.